jcarpent/jcarpent.github.io/README.md

 Professional webpage of Justin Carpentier.
-Visit https://jcarpent.github.io for visual experience.
+Visit https://jcarpent.github.io for a visual experience.